Updated May 05, 2018

 It’s obvious why Pomskies are so popular.

-To help you get some clear answers to these questions, I’ve put together a list with seven important things you need to know before buying a Pomsky.
+To help you get some clear answers to these questions, I’ve put together a list of seven essential things you need to know before buying a Pomsky.

 Pomskies usually live between 13 and 15 years.

 These dogs are very intelligent, but they inherit their parents’ temperaments and can be significantly harder to train than other dogs.

 It can be unpredictable, as it really depends on each dog’s parents, but on the whole they’re described as gentle, playful, and confident.

 - Grooming: they have double coats with long, silky hair, and need daily brushing during the shedding seasons, which all up is about six months a year.
 For the rest of the time, their coats need brushing 3-5 times a week.

 - Exercise: these dogs need at least a 20-minute walk in the morning, and a longer one in the afternoon, plus one or two play sessions during the day.

 - Feeding: they need regular, healthy food in moderate quantities, however they’re not fussy and have no special requirements.